dbottillo/AMultiItemListAdapter/README.md

 A Multi Item List Adapter
 ===========

-__AMultiItemListAdapter__ is an adapter for your ListView that  allows you to create ListView with multiple items on a row based on your current adapter.
-Furthermore, you can also have the same funcionality using sections.
+__AMultiItemListAdapter__ is an adapter for ListView that allows you to have multiple items on a row based on your current adapter.
+Furthermore, you can also have the same functionality using sections.

 [![Phone example](http://danielebottillo.com/github/multilistitem_phone.jpg)](http://danielebottillo.com/github/multilistitem_phone.jpg)